What is the network throughput for a Cloud Server?

-Yes, we provide console access to all of our Linux and Windows Cloud Servers.
-This is an extremely useful feature if you are troubleshooting or accidentally block yourself via firewall rules from accessing your box via SSH (Linux) or terminal services (Windows) cloud hosting.
+Yes, we provide console access to all of our Linux and Windows Virtual Private Servers.
+This is an extremely useful feature if you are troubleshooting or accidentally block yourself via firewall rules from accessing your box via SSH (Linux) or terminal services (Windows) VPS hosting.

 I have a suggestion—to whom do I send it?

-If you have recommendations on how we can improve our Cloud Servers experience, please let us know by emailing [email protected].
+If you have recommendations on how we can improve our VPS Servers experience, please let us know by emailing [email protected].